OpenPanzerProject/Scout-ESC/README.md

 This command disables the serial watchdog.
 Since it is disabled by default on power-up, the only time this command would be needed is if you first enabled the watchdog by issuing Command 23 and then later during the same session wanted to disable it.

+# To-Do List
+If you want to contribute to the project here are a few firmware improvements that still need work:
+  * Add auto-baud detection code.
+Sabertooth can do it somehow, so it must be possible.
+  * Add serial commands 6 through 13 compatible with Sabertooth protocol (low resolution and mixed-mode driving).
+  * Characterize empirically the board heat profile at various currents, and improve the fan control algorithm.
+  * Test various fans and decide on a specific model.

 # Specifications